omegadigitaltech/surveytools/README.md

 1. First, create a survey using the `/surveys` endpoint.
 2. Then, upload a questionnaire document using the `/surveys/:surveyId/upload-questionnaire` endpoint.
+3. The system will:
+   - Process the uploaded document
+   - Use Google's FileManager API to securely upload the document to Gemini
-3. The system will use Google's Gemini AI to analyze the document and extract questions.
+   - Use Gemini AI to analyze the document and extract questions
-4. Extracted questions will be automatically added to your survey.
+   - Automatically add extracted questions to your survey

 ### Supported Question Types